 Let's move your project forward - Call Now and here's what we will do:

-- We will give you basic information as to what your rights might be and what steps you need to take to protect your rights.
+- Give you basic information as to what your rights might be and what steps you need to take to protect your rights.

-- We will meet with you "face to face" to discuss what intellectual property issues you have, and what your concerns are.
+- Meet with you "face to face" to discuss what intellectual property issues you have, and what your concerns are.
 Everything we talk about is held in the strictest confidence.

-- We will review your idea to determine which are the best ways to protect as many aspects of your invention as possible.
+- Review your idea to determine which are the best ways to protect as many aspects of your invention as possible.

-- We will conduct a patent and/or trademark search to determine the kinds of difficulties you might face trying to protect and enforce your rights.
+- Conduct a patent and/or trademark search to determine the kinds of difficulties you might face trying to protect and enforce your rights.

-- We will give you a written action plan for how to record and register your intellectual property rights.
+- Give you a written action plan for how to record and register your intellectual property rights.

-- We will give you a written cost estimate as to the costs of proceeding with protecting your intellectual property rights.
+- Give you a written cost estimate as to the costs of proceeding with protecting your intellectual property rights.

-- We will give you information on strategies for finding funding and investment.
+- Give you information on strategies for finding funding and investment.

-- We will give you information on how to find other service providers such as engineering and marketing help.
+- Give you information on how to find other service providers such as engineering and marketing help.

 If you have any questions or concerns, it's usually quicker and most efficient to just call me.
 I'm always happy to discuss issues confidentially over the phone or via email.
 Everything we discuss is strictly confidential.
 Chances are, I'll be able to answer most of your questions right away and, if you have additional questions, we can always schedule an initial consultation at my office.